iPhone 5s is great but iPhone 6 will be amazing.

 iPhone 5s vs iPhone 6: other features

-It's possible that Apple will add new capabilities and improvements to the iPhone 6's Touch ID fingerprint sensor, though there are already rumours that a future software update for the iPhone 5s could improve its fingerprint sensor too.
+It's possible that Apple will add new capabilities and improvements to the iPhone 6's Touch ID fingerprint sensor.

 Overall, the iPhone 6 is sure to be a significantly better smartphone than the iPhone 5s, but that's not to say the iPhone 5s isn't already great.
 It has extremely high build quality, impressive camera, processor, capacity and software, but the iPhone 6 can only improve on that.